 Your student is entering a period of rapid growth and transition and you may feel left behind.
 Below are some useful tips to help guide you through the developmental process and address some of the concerns you may have as a parent of a college student.

 You may find yourself with a child who is Questioning/Challenging, wants to explore (in terms of a career, different cultures or even countries), has new friends that are different from high school, and in general expects to have more freedom.
 This is natural for students to go through and we encourage family members to talk to your student to find out what they are learning or why they have a passion for a different country.
 Be supportive of their growth and let them make decisions when it comes to majors and what clubs to be involved with but do not smother.
 Your child may discover a new talent!

 - Parents Not Knowing What’s Going 0n

-- We try to keep you in the know!
-Utilize our website and social media to stay abreast of important events, dates and deadlines.
+- We try to keep you in the know but are restricted by certain federal and state laws about what we are able to share.
+Utilize the college website and social media to stay abreast of important events, dates and deadlines.

 - Roommate Issues

 - Our Residence Life staff is highly trained to help your student if they have a roommate issue.
 Encourage them to speak with their Resident Advisor (RA) or Resident Director (RD) if they aren’t sure how to approach a roommate issue.